rafaeltmanso/shortbeyond/README.md

    DB_PASS=dba
    DB_NAME=ShortDB
    ```

+   > **⚠️ Note**: This is an educational project.
+The `.env` file is intentionally included in the repository with default local development credentials to make it easier for others to clone and run the tests immediately.
+These are **not** production credentials and should only be used in local development environments.

 ## 🧪 Running Tests

 ### Execute All Tests

 ```bash
 npx playwright test
 ```

 ### Run Specific Test Suite

 ```bash
 # Authentication tests
 npx playwright test playwright/e2e/auth